-CHFA’s Emergency Mortgage Assistance Program (EMAP) is available to eligible homeowners who are behind or expect they will fall behind on their mortgage and facing foreclosure due to a financial hardship.
+CHFA’s Emergency Mortgage Assistance Program (EMAP) is available to eligible homeowners who are behind or expect they will fall behind on their mortgage payments and are facing foreclosure due to a financial hardship.
 CHFA will provide a loan to make your delinquent mortgage current and contribute to monthly mortgage payments for eligible applicants.
 Questions should be directed to the CHFA Customer Call Center at (860) 571-3500.
-To view program eligibility or apply, click here for EMAP Application Package .
+To view program eligibility or apply, click here for EMAP Application Package.

-The Mortgage Crisis Job Training Program offers customized employment services and job training and placement assistance to qualified borrowers earning less than $120,000 a year who are 60 days or more behind on their mortgage.
-Homeowners who have been accepted are required to participate in a financial fitness class in order to qualify for job training services.
-Housing counselors may also refer homeowners to other services and programs as needed.
+The Mortgage Crisis Job Training Program offers customized employment services and job training and placement assistance to qualified borrowers earning less than $120,000 a year who are 60 days or more behind on their mortgage payments.
+Housing counselors at The WorkPlace agency may also refer homeowners to other services and programs as needed.
 Contact The WorkPlace at (866) 683-1682 to find out if you qualify.

 U.S. Department of Housing and Urban Development (HUD)